Business credit scores range from 0-100 where 0 is the highest risk and 100 is the least risk.

 Experian’s credit scores, also known as Delphi scores, are grouped into bands from A-G.

-A credit score of between 81 and 90, also known as a “B” credit score, will mean that:
+A credit score of between 91 and 100, also known as an “A” credit score, will mean that:

-- You receive good terms from lenders, subject to the merits of the individual proposition.
-Ie you should meet their credit hurdle and your interest rates should be lower than a company with a worse credit score
+- You receive the best terms from lenders, subject to the merits of the individual proposition.
+Ie your interest rates should be lower than a company with a worse credit score

-- Your suppliers should be happy to work with you and offer you credit terms.
-They will be able to offer you a good credit limit, especially important if they use trade indemnity cover to insure their debtor book
+- Your suppliers should be more keen to work with you and offer you credit terms and possibly even better prices.
+They will be able to offer you a higher credit limit, especially important if they use trade indemnity cover to insure their debtor book

 Only 29% of business owners know their own credit score and those who track it, are 6 times more likely to be in the “A” range.